Adrianjewell91/yijing/README.md

 When 'Asking the Oracle':
 1. Ask a question to the oracle.
-2. Build the Hexagrams sequentially, line-by-line, using the coin-flip method.
+2. Build the Hexagrams sequentially, line-by-line, using the traditional yellow-stalk sorting method.
 3. View the resultant hexagrams.
 When mousing over the hexagram, users see the name, title, and description on left hand side.

+The content should be tastefully styled, and organized for the best possible user experience.

 ## Wireframes